 - Deceptively easy.
 Like stuffed chicken or salmon, don’t get overwhelmed by the fancy presentation of these tomatoes.
 They are super easy to put together.

 - Filling.
-Because they are stuffed with rice, mushroom, and cheese, they make for a filling entrée or a vegetarian main course.
+Because they are stuffed with rice, mushroom, and cheese, they make for a filling entrée or a vegetarian main course (like stuffed sweet potatoes).

 - Yummy.
 Combining creamy mushrooms, herb rice, and cheese creates the classic Italian flavor pairing.